telerik/maui-docs/controls/treeview/getting-started.md

   The TreeView provides UI virtualization, which requires the visual parent to provide vertical or horizontal space.
 To avoid breaking UI virtualization or gesture mechanisms:

   * Do not place the TreeView inside a `StackLayout` or inside a `ScrollView`.
-  * Do not set the ListVew to a `RowDefinition Height="Auto"` Grid definition.
+  * Do not set the TreeView to a `RowDefinition Height="Auto"` Grid definition.

 Set up the `RadTreeView` instance: